 Where the allegation is confined to an individual in a junior role, the risk of investigation and prosecution of the corporate may be low on the basis that the ‘directing mind and will’ of the corporate was not engaged.
 The category of persons who fulfil that definition is narrow and, while the exact parameters are uncertain, it is usually confined to office holders, board members and very senior management – those who have the authority (whether derived from the articles and memorandum of association, or similar) to act as the corporation, rather than as its servant or agent.
 In these circumstances, the benefits to the corporate of voluntarily co-operating with regulatory and enforcement authorities (beyond its mandatory co-operation requirements) may be outweighed by the risks.
 By voluntarily identifying witnesses and documents beyond the narrow scope of the investigation, the corporate may invite the authorities to look more widely into the issues than necessary or than they otherwise would.

 There are, however, some circumstances in which a special rule of attribution of liability applies – where the purpose of the legislation would be defeated if the usual hurdle to establishing corporate liability were required.
 The public interest in the legislation in question and the policy behind it are key to this.
 The court will look at the language and purpose of the statute and the particular offence to determine whose criminal act or knowledge was intended to count as that of the company.
 This special rule tends to be applied to administrative, regulatory or quasi-regulatory offences.
 Illustrative examples of offences where the court has held the special rule to apply include:

-- licensing offences, including sale of video to a customer of inappropriate age; the offence was committed by a company but was carried out by a member of staff;
+- licensing offences, including the sale of a video classified as suitable only for adults to an underage customer; the offence was committed by a company but was carried out by a member of staff;

 - environmental offences, including the creation of fraudulent records, where the applicable statutory regime is a combination of offences requiring knowledge or intent and strict liability offences; and